 Here are the most amazing comparisons between BI and Data Analytics, described in the simplest way:

 Business Intelligence: It is the collection of software, systems, and products that helps in easy importing of large data sets, that give worthy and meaningful information about any specific use-case or scenario.

-Data Analytics or Big Data: Many people think that Big Data is nothing but a massive collection of huge piles of data that needs categorisation.
-However, it’s more than scrutinising the humongous amount of data and generating meaningful information out of that.
+Data Analytics or Big Data: Many people think that Big Data is nothing but a massive collection of huge piles of data that needs categorization.
+However, it’s more than scrutinizing the humongous amount of data and generating meaningful information out of that.
 It also means understanding the data structure, typical figures, and processing the huge amount of data with a motive to add value to the organization and its market goals.